 2) Research the different types of jobs available

-There are different options for teaching jobs in Vietnam:
+There are different types of job to teach English in Vietnam:

 Jobs with language centres make up the vast majority of openings in Vietnam.
 All cities and towns have an abundance of them.
 Many are large companies which mean you generally get a lot of support and maybe training, and they will provide a solid contract and help with visas and work permits.
 Downsides are that you will probably work weekends and you are tide down for the length of your contract which can limit travel opportunities while you work.
 They hire year-round.

-There aren’t as many opportunities to work in government schools but it is possible.
-Some language centers are contracted to teach English lessons in state schools, so you might end up travelling and working in different locations, and the variety can keep the job fresh.
-Working in state schools mean the job will likely be Monday-Friday and no evenings, but you will be tied down for the school year (sept – May) which only has one week off for Tet (New Year).
+There aren’t as many opportunities to teach English in Vietnam’s government schools but it is possible.
+Working in state schools means the job will likely be Monday-Friday and no evenings, but you will be tied down for the school year (Sept – May) which only has one week off for Tet (New Year).
 Hire year-round.

 3) Start your job search

 OK, you know the basic requirements, and you know the types of jobs out there.
 You are ready to start your search for a job to teach English in Vietnam!

 The best way to find a job is to actually go to Vietnam and start searching there, but you can apply and interview online.
 The benefit of being in the country is you can go and see for yourself where you would be teaching.
 It is wise to be cautious as there are companies in Vietnam that are of a poor standard and don’t treat their staff well.